TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-backuprestore-replication.md

 />

 # **REPLICATION**
-[Replication](https://docs.microsoft.com/en-us/sql/relational-databases/replication/sql-server-replication?view=sql-server-2017) is a set of technologies for copying and distributing data and database objects from one database to another and then synchronizing between databases to maintain consistency.
-Following recommendations are for [Transactional Replication](https://docs.microsoft.com/en-us/sql/relational-databases/replication/transactional/transactional-replication?view=sql-server-2017) and Geo-Replication
+[Replication](https://docs.microsoft.com/sql/relational-databases/replication/sql-server-replication?view=sql-server-2017) is a set of technologies for copying and distributing data and database objects from one database to another and then synchronizing between databases to maintain consistency.
+Following recommendations are for [Transactional Replication](https://docs.microsoft.com/sql/relational-databases/replication/transactional/transactional-replication?view=sql-server-2017)

-## **Transactional Replication**

 ## **Recommended Steps**

 1. If transactional replication appears to be slow and the subscriber is in Azure SQL Database:
     * Scale the SQL Database to a premium pricing tier.
-You can change [DTU service tiers](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tiers-dtu) or [vCore characteristics](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-vcore-resource-limits-single-databases)  at any time with minimal downtime to your application (generally averaging under four seconds).
+You can change [DTU service tiers](https://docs.microsoft.com/azure/sql-database/sql-database-service-tiers-dtu) or [vCore characteristics](https://docs.microsoft.com/azure/sql-database/sql-database-vcore-resource-limits-single-databases)  at any time with minimal downtime to your application (generally averaging under four seconds).
 It is suggested that you pause all workload before you scale to avoid rollbacks.
     * To optimize costs, you could scale up before the replication process starts and then scale back down after it’s completed.

 2. If the replication is failing with a timeout error, customer can re-try replication by increasing the querytimeout: